dbpedia/table-extractor/README.md

 **Mapper** Class used to manage data extracted by the parsers.
 Depending on mapping_rules.py settings, it tries to map data applying different mapping rules.
 These rules depend on the chapter and the topic selected.

-**mapping_rules** File which store rules to be used depending on the topic and the wiki chapter selected.
+**mapping_rules** File that contains mapping rules defined in all previously execution of pyTableExtractor.

+### pyDomainExplorer module

 **pyDomainExplorer** Main file for exploring the domain or single resource under exam.

 **ExplorerTools** Set of functions that help the previous script in the explorer task.
+There are methods for making SPARQL query on DBpedia, for working with HtmlTableParser and more over.

+**Selector** A class used to gather a list of resources calling a SPARQL dbpedia endpoint of chapter selected.
+It then serialize the list in a .txt file so you can keep trace of which set of resources has been found.

+**WriteSettingsFile** Class built to print file `domain_settings.py` that will contains information about research made by user (resource file, verbose, chapter and more over) and all table's headers found.
+These headers can be empty (so there isn't any properties previously defined) or can contains

 ---